-\paragraph{Dynamical modulation of a single isolated waveguide--} Let us start from an isolated optical waveguide, whose axis is aligned to the $z$ direction.
+Let us start from an isolated optical waveguide, whose axis is aligned to the $z$ direction.
 Restricting to its lowest order mode, the waveguide supports propagating states with a continuous frequency spectrum $\omega$ and propagation constant $\kappa_l(\omega)$.
 Let us now include a monochromatic refractive index modulation of angular frequency $\omega_m$ traveling through the surrounding bulk material with a wavevector $\bm{k}_m$ forming an angle $\theta$ with respect to the waveguide axis (see fig.~\ref{fig:fig1}a),

 The effect of this monochromatic spatio-temporal modulation is to linearly couple frequency components that are separated by the modulation frequency $\omega_m$ (fig.\ref{fig:fig1}b).
 The equation describing the evolution of each frequency component of the light beam then takes the form of a Schr\"odinger-like equation on a continuous 1D frequency space displaying long range hoppings.
 Here, the light propagation direction $z$ plays the role of time and the frequency $\omega$ plays the role of a space-like variable,